imdbmi/imdbmi.github.io/index.md

   </div>
 </div>

+# Diversity On Screen

 ## Ethnicity

 > Are the Hollywood stars just like us?

-TLDR: No, they are taller and less ethnically diverse compared to the average American.
+<sup>TLDR: No, they are taller and less ethnically diverse compared to the average American.</sup>

 Using the ethnicity, gender, height and age in CMU dataset we want to analyze how comparable are movies with the average population of its countries and how did it change over time.

 Lets look at the change in USA population over time:
 <center>
 <iframe
     frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="plots/US_Census_Percentage.html ">